benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

 - We closely moderate Bug Report Campaigns, using a combination of human review and automated tools, to help ensure that Bug Report Campaigns are related to software development work, and otherwise comply with our Terms of Service.
 - In order to create a new Bug Report Campaign, there is a two-step process:
-  1. You (the Maintainer) submit a request to create a new Bug Report Campaign, for a Bug Report that is related to one of your Software Projects.
+  1. You (the Maintainer) submit a request to create a new Bug Report Campaign, for a Bug Report that is related to one of your FOSS Projects.
   2. We review your request, and make a decision to approve or reject the campaign.
 - You agree that there will be a delay between the time that you (the Maintainer) submit a request to create a Bug Report Campaign, and the time that we respond with decision to approve or reject your request.
 Further, you agree that:
   - Our ability to reach an approve/reject  your request may depend on your (the Maintainer's) cooperation to provide additional information about the Bug Report Campaign, in order verify that it complies with these Terms of Service.